 First, vinegar and baking soda can be used to clean a lot of things.
 See this article about cleaning with vinegar, baking soda, and lemon.
 There are so many cleaning products you can make yourself and a little goes a long way.
 In general, we tend to use way more cleaning products than necessary.
 Even if you don’t want to switch out your products, see how far you can cut back on the amount you use.
 Just doing this could easily cut your cleaning budget in half.

 A washing machine repairman once told me that just the laundry detergent residue in our clothes would be enough to wash them several times.
 Yikes!

 Second, you can use a microfiber cloth and clean many things with just water.
 Not only will it save you money, but it will also reduce the chemicals in your home.
-See this article for a comparison of the two leading brands of microfiber cloths.

 There are many different types of services related to your home or property that you can do yourself if you want to save money.
 This includes cleaning, mowing, treating the lawn for weeds, other landscaping, snow removal, and more.